django-stars/ds-frontend-resource/README.md

 // TODO
 ...
 ```
-this example does not containts error handling, caching data, authhorization, options, filter ...
+this example does not contains error handling, caching data, authorization, options, filters ...
-And basically we always copy paste this code from file to file and rename functions and constans
+And basically we always copy paste this code from file to file and rename function names and constants values

 ```
 fetchUsers